top of page

 Language

-• Belle calls Scrooge a “wretched old man”
+• Belle calls Scrooge a “poor, poor, wretched man.”

 Situations and Themes